HITECHCRIME/HC_OVERVIEW/README.md

 ![](assets/hitechcrime.png)

-# HITECH CRIME / AUDIOVISUAL MICROLABEL OF THE FUTURA
+# HITECH CRIME / AUDIOVISUALS OF THE FUTURA

 Hitech Crime is a microlabel acting as a unified hub for audiovisual projects.